You’ve been dreaming of it and now the time is finally here…

 Why Incorporate in California?

-There are many reasons you may want to incorporate your business in California.
+There are many reasons why you may prefer starting a business in California.

 California is a great state to incorporate in because it has a strong business community and some unique benefits.